Dillard's: Store formats

 The chain continues to expand and has recently added stores in non-traditional mall shopping centers.
 Currently, the largest Dillard's store at 365,000 sqft is located at Scottsdale Fashion Square, an enclosed super-regional mall in Scottsdale, Arizona.
-Within the Dallas/Fort Worth area, the chain has two flagship stores with a 299000 sqft store at the Northpark Center in Dallas and a 310000 sqft store at the North East Mall in Hurst.
+Within the Dallas/Fort Worth area, the chain has two "flagship" stores with a 299000 sqft store at the Northpark Center in Dallas and a 310000 sqft store at the North East Mall in Hurst.
 Its flagship store in the East Coast region, at 260000 sqft, was located in the MacArthur Center in downtown Norfolk, Virginia, closed in 2023.
-It announced construction of a new "flagship" store in Lubbock, TX on Nov 15th, 2022.
-This store will be 220,000 sq ft.
-The home store for the chain is in Little Rock; the divided store is located in the trend-conscious Park Plaza Mall, one of the city's oldest continuously operating shopping centers in its midtown section.
+A new 220,000 sqft "flagship" store opened at the South Plains Mall in Lubbock, Texas on October 10, 2024.